Introduction to CNI & Program Plan

 Policy and Consultative Activities

 CNI acts as an important and respected voice on behalf of our community in a wide range of national and international policy venues.
-This is accomplished through our participation in the ongoing scholarly dialogue; through collaboration with key funding agencies, such as the National Science Foundation (NSF), the Institute of Museum and Library Services, the National Endowment for the Humanities, the Andrew W. Mellon Foundation, and the Joint Information Systems Committee (JISC); through work on advisory groups of organizations such as Ithaka, OCLC, the American Library Association (ALA), and Microsoft Research; through service on numerous visiting and advisory committees for our member institutions; through contributions to standards efforts and standards organizations such as the National Information Standards Organization (NISO); and through participation in organizations such as the Internet Society.
+This is accomplished through our participation in the ongoing scholarly dialogue; through collaboration with key funding agencies, such as the National Science Foundation (NSF), the Institute of Museum and Library Services, the National Endowment for the Humanities, The Andrew W. Mellon Foundation, the Alfred P. Sloan Foundation, and Jisc in the United Kingdom (UK); through work on advisory groups of organizations such as ITHAKA, OCLC, the American Library Association (ALA); through service on numerous visiting and advisory committees for our member institutions; through contributions to standards efforts and standards organizations such as the National Information Standards Organization (NISO); and through participation in organizations such as the Networked Digital Library of Theses and Dissertations (NDLTD) and the Library Publishing Coalition.

-Of particular note in this area are our recent contributions to the Library of Congress’s National Digital Information Infrastructure and Preservation Program (NDIIP), to various studies and programs conducted by the U.S. National Research Council, particularly in conjunction with the Board on Research Data and Information (BRDI), to the Campus Bridging Task Force of the NSF Advisory Committee on Cyberinfrastructure, to the Blue Ribbon Task Force on Sustainable Digital Preservation and Access, the NSF-funded study on software sustainability, and the ALA Working Group on Libraries and Digital Content.
+Of particular note in this area are our recent contributions to various studies and programs conducted by the U.S. National Research Council, particularly in conjunction with the Board on Research Data and Information (BRDI), the National Academies Developing a 21st Century Global Library for Mathematics Research study, the Committee on Coherence at Scale, the New Media Consortium’s Horizon Report, and the ALA Working Group on Libraries and Digital Content.

-As a contributor and participant within a complex ecosystem of organizations that share common interests, CNI works with Internet2 on advanced networking applications and standards; with the Council on Library and Information Resources (CLIR) on scholarly communication, cyberinfrastructure, and preservation issues; with the New Media Consortium on the exploration and use of new media and new technologies in higher education; with the Learning Spaces Collaboratory on development of principles for technology-enabled spaces that enhance learning; and with ALA on policy and professional development activities.
-Our contributions extend to the programs of our sponsor organizations, ARL and EDUCAUSE, particularly to the EDUCAUSE Learning Initiative (ELI) and the Advanced Core Technologies Initiative (ACTI).
+As a contributor and participant within a complex and dynamic ecosystem of organizations that share common interests, CNI works with Internet2 on advanced networking applications and standards; with the Council on Library and Information Resources (CLIR) on scholarly communication, cyberinfrastructure, and preservation issues; with the New Media Consortium on the exploration and use of new media and new technologies in higher education; with the Learning Spaces Collaboratory on development of principles for technology-enabled spaces that enhance learning; with the National Institute for Learning Outcomes Assessment (NILOA) Assignment Library; and with ALA on policy and professional development activities.
+We are deeply involved with some of the programs of our sponsor organizations, notably the EDUCAUSE Learning Initiative (ELI), the ECAR/CNI Working Group on Supporting Digital Humanities, the EDUCAUSE Campus Cyberinfrastructure Initiative, and the recent SHared Access Research Ecosystem (SHARE) effort that ARL is leading in partnership with the Association of American Universities (AAU) and the Association of Public and Land-grant Universities (APLU).

-On an international level, we collaborate with other organizations concerned with networked information, including the UK Office for Library Networking (UKOLN), the Digital Curation Centre (DCC), and the Joint Information Systems Committee (JISC) in the UK, the German Initiative for Networked Information (DINI), the German Research Foundation (DFG), Denmark’s Electronic Research Library (DEFF), the SURF Foundation (the Dutch higher education and research partnership organization for network services and information and communications technology), and the Confederation of Open Access Repositories (COAR).
+On an international level, we collaborate with other organizations concerned with networked information, including the Digital Curation Centre (DCC) and Jisc in the UK, the German Initiative for Networked Information (DINI), the German Research Foundation (DFG), Denmark’s Electronic Research Library (DEFF), SURF (the collaborative information and communications technology organization for Dutch education and research), and the Confederation of Open Access Repositories (COAR).

 CNI works to provide our community with frameworks for understanding key networked information issues so that institutions can develop strategies to address these issues on the local, regional, or national level.
 We write white papers, reports, and articles, we present talks at conferences, and we make institutional visits that may involve meetings with campus leaders and presentations at public events and seminars.

-CNI alerts its community to our organizational activities, significant new publications, and important developments in the field via the CNI Web site, the CNI-ANNOUNCE e-mail list, and the CNI News RSS.
-Information about CNI’s activities is also available through Twitter (twitter.com/cni_org), which serves as a complement to other communication channels.
-Through the free podcast series CNI Conversations, we provide reports and commentary on current topics (www.cni.org/cni-conversations).
-We also make video of selected sessions from our membership meetings publicly available from CNI’s YouTube and Vimeo channels (www.youtube.com/cnivideo, vimeo.com/channels/cni).
+CNI alerts its community to our organizational activities, significant new publications, and important developments in the field via the CNI website, the CNI-ANNOUNCE e-mail list, and the CNI News RSS.
+Additional information about CNI’s activities and interests is available through social media channels.
+We also make video of selected sessions from our membership meetings publicly available from our YouTube and Vimeo channels.

 - Institutional and Disciplinary Implications of E-Research